Find Your Club

 No. All incentive monies will be transferred to your local club scholarship fund by the end of September each year.
 Your club will also receive a statement of your commission funds transferred into your local club scholarship fund.

 Yes, the Auburn Club Membership Commissions club code allows us to track your memberships.

 The club code is a code used to track memberships for your club so you can raise money for your club.
 Make sure your membership cards/forms are coded so your club gets credit.

 There are 3 easy ways for people to join:

-- Online at alumni.auburn.edu/join and use the club code or select your local club
+- Online at alumni.auburn.edu/benefits-of-membership and use the club code or select your local club

 - Mail completed applications forms specially marked with your club code